cvc5/ethos/user_manual.md

 ## <a name="overloading"></a>Overloading

-The ALF checker supports symbol overloading.
+The Ethos supports symbol overloading.
 For example, the following is accepted:
 ```
 (declare-const - (-> Int Int))
 (declare-const - (-> Int Int Int))
 (declare-const - (-> Real Real Real))
 ```
-When parsing a term whose head is `-`, the ALF checker will automatically choose which symbol to use based on the arguments passed to it.
+When parsing a term whose head is `-`, the Ethos will automatically choose which symbol to use based on the arguments passed to it.
-In particular, if a symbol is overloaded, the ALF checker will use the first symbol that results in a well-typed term if applied.
+In particular, if a symbol is overloaded, the Ethos will use the first symbol that results in a well-typed term if applied.
 For example, ssuming standard definitions of SMT-LIB literal values, `(- 1)` uses the first, `(- 0 1)` uses the second, and `(- 0.0 1.0)` uses the third.
-If a symbol is unapplied, then the ALF checker will interpret it as the first declared term for that symbol.
+If a symbol is unapplied, then the Ethos will interpret it as the first declared term for that symbol.

-> When multiple variants are possible, the ALF checker will use the first one and will *not* throw a warning.
+> When multiple variants are possible, the Ethos will use the first one and will *not* throw a warning.
 This behavior permits the user to order the declarations in the order of their precedence.
 For example, the SMT-LIB operator for unary negation should be declared *before* the declaration for subtraction.
 If this were done in the opposite order, then (- t) would be interpreted as the partial application of subtraction to the term t.

-Furthermore, the ALF checker supports an operator `alf.as` for disambiguation whose syntax is `(alf.as <term> <type>)`.
+Furthermore, the Ethos supports an operator `alf.as` for disambiguation whose syntax is `(alf.as <term> <type>)`.
 A term of the form `(alf.as t (-> T1 ...
 Tn T))` evaluates to `t` only if `(t k1 ... kn)` has type `T` where `k1 ... kn` are variables of type `T1 ...
 Tn`.
 Otherwise, the term `(alf.as t (-> T1 ...
 Tn T))` is unevaluated.

 # Declaring Proof Rules

-The generic syntax for a `declare-rule` command accepted by `alfc` is:
+The generic syntax for a `declare-rule` command accepted by `ethos` is:
 ```
 (declare-rule <symbol> <keyword>? <sexpr>*)
 ```
-When parsing this command, `alfc` will determine the format of the expected arguments based on the given keyword.
+When parsing this command, `ethos` will determine the format of the expected arguments based on the given keyword.
-If the `<keyword>` is not provided, the we assume it has been marked `:alfc`.
+If the `<keyword>` is not provided, the we assume it has been marked `:ethos`.
-All rules not marked with `:alfc` are not supported by the checker are unsupported and will cause the checker to terminate.
+All rules not marked with `:ethos` are not supported by the checker are unsupported and will cause the checker to terminate.

-If the keyword is `:alfc`, then the expected syntax that follows is given below:
+If the keyword is `:ethos`, then the expected syntax that follows is given below:
 ```
-(declare-rule <symbol> :alfc (<typed-param>*) <assumption>? <premises>? <arguments>? <reqs>? :conclusion <term> <attr>*)
+(declare-rule <symbol> :ethos (<typed-param>*) <assumption>? <premises>? <arguments>? <reqs>? :conclusion <term> <attr>*)
 where
 <assumption>    ::= :assumption <term>
 <premises>      ::= :premises (<term>*) | :premise-list <term> <term>